grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 warnings or errors where the conversion cannot be performed.

-Once the configuration is converted, we recommend that you review the Flow Mode configuration file created, and verify that it is correct before starting to use it in a production environment.
+Once the configuration is converted, we recommend that you review the Flow mode configuration file created, and verify that it is correct before starting to use it in a production environment.

 Furthermore, we recommend that you review the following checklist:

-* The following configuration options are not available for conversion to flow
+* The following configuration options are not available for conversion to Flow
-  mode: [Integrations next], [Traces], and [Agent Management].
-Any additional unsupported features are returned as Error[s] during conversion.
+  mode: [Integrations next][], [Traces][], and [Agent Management][].
+Any additional unsupported features are returned as errors during conversion.
-* There is no gRPC server to configure for flow mode, so any non-default config will show as unsupported during the conversion.
+* There is no gRPC server to configure for Flow mode, so any non-default config will show as unsupported during the conversion.
-* Check if you are using any extra command line arguments with Static Mode which are not present in your config file.
+* Check if you are using any extra command line arguments with Static mode that are not present in your configuration file.
 For example, `-server.http.address`.
-* Check if you are using any environment variables in your [Static] config.
+* Check if you are using any environment variables in your [Static] mode configuration.
   These will be evaluated during conversion and you may want to replace them with the Flow Standard library [env] function after conversion.
 * Review additional [Prometheus Limitations] for limitations specific to your [Metrics] config.
 * Review additional [Promtail Limitations] for limitations specific to your [Logs] config.
-* Note that the logs produced by the Agent will differ from those produced by Grafana Agent Static Mode.
+* The logs produced by Grafana Agent Flow mode will differ from those produced by Static mode.
-* Note that the Agent exposes the [Grafana Agent Flow UI][].
+* Grafana Agent exposes the [Grafana Agent Flow UI][].

 [Integrations next]: {{< relref "../../static/configuration/integrations/integrations-next/_index.md" >}}
 [Traces]: {{< relref "../../static/configuration/traces-config.md" >}}